 Stewardship

-We also have the opportunity to pass on kindness to our congregation and the world.
-You have already been giving through your financial support of our church’s mission in our community and in our world.
+When we practice stewardship – sharing our time, talent, and treasure with our congregation, with the world, and with God – then we live our values in our daily lives.
+You have already been giving through your financial support of our church’s mission in our community and our world.
 The Stewardship board and I thank you so much for the contributions you have made.
 We have been able to do important work because of your gifts.
 We would like to ask each family to prayerfully consider making a pledge for your financial giving for the coming year.
 Of course, we understand that life circumstances can change.
 Please know that pledges can be adjusted at any time.
 Pledging will simply allow us to see where we are and plan for where we might go.
-Your giving will allow us to continue and even grow our missions of caring for our children and youth, utilizing and sharing our facilities, standing with migrants and refuges, showing forth love and justice, and supporting our community, world, and people in need.
-There is so much we can do when we gather our gifts together and pass them on to the world.
+Your giving will allow us to continue and even grow our missions of caring for our children and youth, utilizing and sharing our facilities, standing with migrants and refugees, showing forth love and justice, and supporting our community, our world, and people in need.
+There is so much we can do when we join together in practicing stewardship.

 Thank you again, so very much, for your generous support of our church’s mission and ministry.